DirtyHarryLYL/SymNet/README.md

 - [ ] Unified backbone
 - [ ] Tips for hyperparameters and tuning
 - [ ] Some possible tricks
+- [ ] New module for multi-label attribute recognition
 - [ ] Torch version